zyxue/zyxue.github.io/_posts/2016-02-29-effective-bash-navigation.md

-If you happens to use [Emacs](https://www.gnu.org/software/emacs/) as your favorite editor, most of the above commands (except `Ctrl-u` as far as I am aware) applies to navigation and operations in the Emacs buffer, too.
+If you happens to use [Emacs](https://www.gnu.org/software/emacs/) as your favorite editor, most of the above commands (except `Ctrl-u` as far as I am aware of) applies to navigation and operations in the Emacs buffer, too.
 So that's killing two birds with one stone!

 Of course, in Emacs, you will need to navigate more than a single line, e.g.